sustainablegrowth/ud4h-hiaa-api/nciv1s-doc.md

 ### Response Output
 a GeoJSON-formatted string is returned with two main branches:

-1. A GeoJSON-formatted FeatureCollection section containing each CBG feature in the request, attributed with NCIV1S schema properties (inputs and health outcomes, baseline and/or custom).  *NOTE: For individual requests up to 500 CBGs, the API returns the actual CBG polygons in each feature; for requests above 500, the API returns CBG centroid points in each feature.*
+1. A GeoJSON-formatted FeatureCollection section containing each CBG feature in the request, attributed with NCIV1S schema variables.  *NOTE: For individual requests up to 500 CBGs, the API returns the actual CBG polygons in each feature; for requests above 500, the API returns CBG centroid points in each feature.*
 2. A __responseinfo__ section containing information about the request:

 Key | Description